 Often, reporters are contacted after an interview by sources asking to review a story before it is published.
-Not only is this unethical, but it proves that we are not held at the same esteem as other news outlets.
+Not only is this unethical, but it proves that we are not held in the same esteem as other news outlets.
 The unfair assumption is that the Loquitur is unprofessional.

-Director of Public Safety Joseph Fusco is all-ears to questions from reporters.
+Director of Public Safety Joseph Fusco is all ears to questions from reporters.
 He is willing to share and give input.
-If all members of our institution offered the same enthusiasm, the result would be a better informed community.
+If all members of our institution offered the same enthusiasm, the result would be a better-informed community.

 In order for the students in the communication department to be successful professionally and academically, we need cooperation from everyone.
 And hopefully, the more credible work we produce, the more indispensable we will become for you.

-As the great Aretha Franklin once said, all we’re asking for is a little respect.
+As the great Aretha Franklin once said, all we’re asking is for a little respect.